 Unfortunately, these tiny windmills cannot generate a lot of power consistently, which means you can’t entirely rely on them.
 Moreover, you won’t always be stationary in windy locations, so you’ll miss out on prime charging time.

 In talking to multiple people with RV wind turbines installed, they all agreed that an equivalent costing solar system generated much more power than their wind turbines.

-To start with a sail boat is designed for wind and usually is located in steady wind areas.
+To start with, a sailboat is designed for wind and usually is located in steady wind areas.
 Wind over the water also tends to be less gusty and more consistent.
 They can also leave them up all the time and generate power when underway.

 Sailboat owners also are accustomed to the movement and vibrations of the wind.
-A boat is rocking an vibrating all the time where an RV is supposed to be still.
+A boat is rocking and vibrating all the time where an RV is supposed to be still.
 Because of this the extra noise and vibrations from a wind turbine are more expected on a sailboat.

 Why You Don’t See Many RV Wind Turbines

 To sum up, we don’t see many RV wind turbines because they don’t generate as much power as other sustainable alternatives such as RV solar.
 If you’re on a trip, your RV solar panels could generate power as you drive.

 Not so with a wind turbine that you have to put away before you go.
 You could try to set your turbines up every time you stop to fuel up or pick up groceries, but it’s not likely you’ll go through the trouble.